rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 Without the diagnostics extension, only a few metrics - like CPU usage - are available.

-In this exercise you will be checking that boot diagnostics logs are being collected on a given/your VM (which they will be because you configured your VM to do so in a previous lab) and then inspecting the logs using Azure Portal, a manual download from the backing Storage Account, and then lastly with Azure CLI.
-You will then enable Guest OS-level diagnostic logging on your VM and inpsect the output.
+In this exercise you will be checking that boot diagnostics log entries are being collected on a given/your VM (which they will be because you configured your VM to do so in a previous lab) and then you'll inspect the log using Azure Portal, a manual download from the backing Storage Account, and then lastly with Azure CLI.
+You will then enable Guest OS-level diagnostic logging on your VM.

 <br><br>